 What is your number one tip to save money on travel?

 First, we’re not budget travelers.
 In our travels, if we have to make the tradeoff between and cost and convenience, we’re going with convenience.
 However, we also like good value.
 For us, the best way to save money on travel is through travel hacking.
-We have a whole travel hacking section on our site with tips and tricks (and are always adding new content).
+We have a whole travel hacking section on our site with tips, tricks, and information about airline programs (and are always adding new content).
 For those unfamiliar with it, travel hacking essentially involves accumulating loyalty points with travel companies (airlines, hotels, airport parking, etc.) to significantly subsidize or completely eliminate your travel costs.
 If you are interested in this, we’d also encourage you to sign up for our monthly newsletter called The Fix, which regularly features tips.

 If you have questions, please contact us.
 We’d love to hear from you!